🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 This way, the Retry is applied at the end (if needed).

-So if the Circuit-Breaker is returning his fallback and the Retry is no longer being used with our configuration.
+So the Circuit-Breaker is returning its fallback and the Retry is no longer being used with our configuration.
 We need to change the circuitBreakerAspectOrder and the retryAspectOrder to have the Retry before the CircuitBreaker.

 Conclusion